When you buy through our links, we may earn an affiliate commission. Learn more

 The components within an analog, or ‘potentiometer’ joystick move along each other; this either increases or decreases the resistance of the electric circuit.
 Analog joysticks can be very precise in their tracking since it deals with a measurable change in electrical resistance by components that physically touch one another.
 But all of this physical contact does wear out the resistors.

 While Hall Effect joysticks don’t experience the traditional drift observed in analog joysticks, they do have some other potential issues.
 The magnets used in Hall Effect sensors can lose or change their magnetism.
 This will cause the joysticks to become less accurate in their tracking.
-However, the chances of this occurring are much lower than an analog stick developing drift since the Hall Effect joysticks must be exposed to a lot of electromagnetic interference to induce a change in magnetism.
+But the chances of this happening are much lower than an analog stick developing drift since the Hall Effect joysticks must be exposed to a lot of electromagnetic interference to induce a change in magnetism.

-Tiny dead zone on Hall Effect = More reponsive
+Tiny dead zone on Hall Effect = More reponsive sticks

 Because Hall Effect sticks are much less likely to wear down, their controllers don’t need nearly any dead zone to accommodate for the eventual drift that analog sticks produce.